ARM-software/synchronization-benchmarks/benchmarks/lockhammer/README.rst

         -t 3

+    Note: this is implicitly -t num_cpus:interleaving with interleaving=0, and will not allocate on an offline CPU

-* interleaving (-i/--interleave-pinning)
+* number of threads with interleaving (-t num_cpus:interleaving)

     This changes the ordering of -t by skipping CPU numbers.

     For example, this runs on CPU0, CPU2, and CPU4.

-        -t 3 -i 1
+        -t 3:2

-    Note the CPU number is calculated by a formula and may select a CPU core that is offline or not schedulable.
+    Note the CPU number is calculated by a formula and may select a CPU that is offline or not schedulable.

-    The special case of -i 0 allocates CPUs using the existing CPU affinity mask to allow for discontiguous CPU numbers, such as a system with disabled/offline CPUs.
+    The special case of interleaving=0 allocates CPUs using the existing CPU affinity mask to allow for discontiguous CPU numbers, such as a system with disabled/offline CPUs.

 When -t/--num-threads is used, CPUs are allocated starting from CPU 0 and up.
 This can be changed by using the --cpuorder-file flag with a text